akon47/ScreenRecorder/README.md

 - SharpDX: http://sharpdx.org/
 - NAudio: https://github.com/naudio/NAudio

+## 🎆 Contributing
+- This project is an open source project.
+Anyone can contribute in any way.

 ## 🐞 Bug Report
-If you find a bug, please report to us posting [issues](https://github.com/akon47/ScreenRecorder/issues) on GitHub.
+- If you find a bug, please report to us posting [issues](https://github.com/akon47/ScreenRecorder/issues) on GitHub.